Approach

 Quarterly LP reports generated from portfolio data, not rebuilt from scratch each quarter.

-None of these require a 12-week strategy engagement.
-They require someone who has built these specific systems for firms your size.
+None of these need a 12-week strategy engagement.
+They need someone who has built these exact systems for firms your size.

 "Mid-market buyout funds ($100M-$5B) represented 63% of all PE funds closed globally in 2025, raising a combined $380B in capital commitments."